telerik/xamarin-forms-docs/controls/listview/features/listview-features-loadondemand.md

 The LoadOnDemand API consist of:

-* **IsLoadOnDemandEnabled** (bool): Gets or sets a boolean value indicating if the feature is enabled or not.
+* **IsLoadOnDemandEnabled** (bool): Gets or sets a boolean value indicating whether the feature is enabled or not.
-* **IsLoadOnDemandActive** (bool): Gets or sets a boolean value indicating if the items loading logic is currently working.
+* **IsLoadOnDemandActive** (bool): Gets or sets a boolean value indicating whether the items loading logic is currently working.
 This property should be set to False once the custom logic completes loading.
 * **LoadOnDemandMode** (LoadOnDemandMode): Gets or sets how the end-user will be able to request additional items
-	* **Manual**: The RadListView will visualize a button like items after the last cell of its ItemsSource.
+	* **Manual**: a string, invitig the end-user to tap, is visualized after the items in the ItemsSource.
 The end-user will be able to tap it in order to request additional items.
 	* **Automatic**: The RadListView will automatically trigger the items loading logic whenever there are 5 or less available items outside the viewport of the control.
 * **LoadOnDemandItemTemplate** (DataTemplate): Gets or sets a description of the visual representation of the button like item.
 * **LoadingOnDemandItemTemplate** (DataTemplate): Gets or sets a description of the visual representation of the data loading indicator.